MihaMarkic/Righthand.Immutable/README.md

 ## Visual Studio Extension Release notes

+1.1.0
+- support for inheritance
+    - base type has to have a single constructor
+    - missing arguments (ones from base type constructor) in constructor are added if not present
+    - call to base(...) initializer is automatically added when missing

 1.0.3
 - properties with getter bodies and no setters are persisted
 - lambda properties are persisted